latex3/tagging-project/documentation/prototype-usage-instructions.md

 - The `table` module adds tagging support to tables like `tabular`, `tabularx`, `tabulary` and `longtable`.
 -  The `math` module enables basic tagging of equations.
-- Finally, the `firstaid` contains small fixes of external packages to make them compatible with the tagging code, e.g., it fixes clashes with the `cleveref` and the `booktabs` packages.
+- Finally, the `firstaid` module contains small fixes of external packages to make them compatible with the tagging code, e.g., it fixes clashes with the `cleveref` and the `booktabs` packages.